jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.UInt32Extensions.AreNoBitsSet(thisuint,Jcd.BitManipulation.BitMask).md

 ## UInt32Extensions.AreNoBitsSet(this uint, BitMask) Method

-Tests if none of the bits from the bitmask are set on a [System.UInt32](https://docs.microsoft.com/en-us/dotnet/api/System.UInt32 'System.UInt32').
+Tests if none of the bits from the bitmask are set on a[System.UInt32](https://docs.microsoft.com/en-us/dotnet/api/System.UInt32 'System.UInt32').

 ```csharp
 public static bool AreNoBitsSet(this uint number, Jcd.BitManipulation.BitMask bitmask);